ckan/ckan/doc/maintaining/configuration.rst

           # It's recommended to enable this flag for options that are editable via AdminUI.
           editable: true

+          # boolean flag that marks option as commented.
+Such options are added
+          # as comments to the config file generated from template.
+          commented: true

 Dynamic config options
 ^^^^^^^^^^^^^^^^^^^^^^